meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 });
 ```

 Adding a helper to the `mainContainer` template, you are able to define the array of tasks.
-You can put anything as your `text` property on each task.
-Be creative!
+When the app starts, the client-side entry-point will import the `App.js` file, which will also import the `App.html` template we created in the previous step.

+You can read about how imports work and how to structure your code in this [Application Structure article](https://guide.meteor.com/structure.html).

 All right!
 Let's find out what all these bits of code are doing!